Jean Murray1

 Last Edited=16 Nov 2003

-Elizabeth Dent was baptised on 18 October 1591 at St. Bartholomew's Exchange, London, England.1 She was the daughter of John Dent and Alice Grant.2 She married, firstly, Sir Francis de Vere, son of Geoffrey de Vere and Elizabeth Hardkyn, before 1609.2 She married, secondly, Patrick Murray, 1st Earl of Tullibardine, son of John Murray, 1st Earl of Tullibardine and Catherine Drummond, between 1609 and 26 July 1613.2 She died circa February 1655/56.
-She was buried on 11 February 1655/56 at Cheshunt, Hertfordshire, England.1 Her will (dated 1 February 1655/56) was probated on 7 May 1656 at Edinburgh, Midlothian, Scotland.1
+Elizabeth Dent was baptised on 18 October 1591 at St. Bartholomew's Exchange, London, EnglandG.1 She was the daughter of John Dent and Alice Grant.2 She married, firstly, Sir Francis de Vere, son of Geoffrey de Vere and Elizabeth Hardkyn, before 1609.2 She married, secondly, Patrick Murray, 1st Earl of Tullibardine, son of John Murray, 1st Earl of Tullibardine and Catherine Drummond, between 1609 and 26 July 1613.2 She died circa February 1655/56.
+She was buried on 11 February 1655/56 at Cheshunt, Hertfordshire, EnglandG.1 Her will (dated 1 February 1655/56) was proven (by probate) on 7 May 1656 at Edinburgh, Midlothian, ScotlandG.1

 From before 1609, her married name became de Vere.2 From between 1609 and 26 July 1613, her married name became Murray.
-As a result of her marriage, Elizabeth Dent was styled as Countess of Tullibardine on 30 January 1627/28.
+After her marriage, Elizabeth Dent was styled as Countess of Tullibardine on 30 January 1627/28.

 Children of Elizabeth Dent and Patrick Murray, 1st Earl of Tullibardine